-With warm weather is a good time to think about safety for your car....thieves will take advantage of open windows and unlocked car doors.
+As cooler weather sets in it is a good time to think about safety for your car....thieves will take advantage of an unattended car warming up...Don't be a Puffer stay with your car when the engine is running.

 Pedestrian Safety Tips: